fedor1984/fedor1984/pages/english.md

 |2              |11               |110xxxxx 10xxxxxx|
 |3              |16               |1110xxxx 10xxxxxx 10xxxxxx|
 |4              |21               |11110xxx 10xxxxxx 10xxxxxx 10xxxxxx|

 Thus, we found out that for the “tick” symbol the first byte will be equal to 1110xxxx.
 The second and third bytes will begin with 10xxxxxx.

-The final step in character encoding will be to set the significant bits to match Unicode characters.
+The final step in character encoding will be to set the significant bits, to match Unicode characters.
 You need to start filling with the least significant bits of the character number, putting them in the least significant bits of the last byte, and then continue from right to left until the first byte.
 The free bits of the first byte are filled with zeros.

 As a result, we got a binary representation for the tick symbol.
 These are 3 bytes:
 ```
 11100010 10011100 10010011
 ```
 We figured out a way to represent code points in UTF-8 encoding.
-Below we consider working with the UTF-16 encoding.
+Below we consider working with the UTF-16.

 ### UTF-16.
 Coding algorithm.